 Requests via e-Consult for non-urgent problems should only be submitted during the opening hours of Monday - Friday 08:00 - 18:30.
 The practice will respond within 2 working days.
 The response may include signposting to appropriate services, a text message, prescription, request for further information, a telephone appointment, video consultation or a face to face appointment.

-e-Consults submitted over the weekend or bank holidays may not be responded to until 2 working days after the submission.
-For any issues during these times or urgent problems please ring 111.
+e-Consults cannot be submitted over the weekend or bank holidays.
+For any issues during these times or urgent problems please ring 111

 In line with services moving back to business and usual processes, the dedicated COVID Patient Advice Line has now transferred back to the CCG Patient Advice & Liaison Service (PALS).